iTwin/itwinjs-core/docs/learning/Glossary.md

 |**EC**|An abbreviation for *Entity Classification*.
 This prefix is used to refer to the metadata system of iModels.
 |**ECClass**|A named set of properties and relationships that defines a type of object.
 Data in iModels are defined by ECClasses.
 |**ECDb**|A [SQLite](https://www.sqlite.org/index.html) database conforming to the rules of EC. iModels are a type of ECDb.
-|**EcefLocation**|The position and orientation, in [Earth Centered Earth Fixed](https://en.wikipedia.org/wiki/ECEF) (also known as ECR "earth-centered rotational") coordinates, of the origin of the Spatial Coordinate System of an iModel.
+|**EcefLocation**<a name="eceflocation"/>|The position and orientation, in [Earth Centered Earth Fixed](https://en.wikipedia.org/wiki/ECEF) (also known as ECR "earth-centered rotational") coordinates, of the origin of the Spatial Coordinate System of an iModel.
 |**ECProperty**|A named member of an ECClass.
 |**ECRelationship**|A named type of relationship and cardinality between instances of ECClasses.
 |**ECSchema**|A named group of ECClasses and ECRelationships.